-We intended to collect data on aspirations, expectations, self-efficacy and growth mindset immediately after the psychological/placebo interventions.
+We intended to collect data on aspirations, expectations, self-efficacy and growth mindset immediately after the workshops.
 We do not include this data in the final paper as there were errors in data collection.
 We did not collect data on measures of asset or income expectations or asset aspirations and are missing measures of education aspirations and expectations for half the sample.
-These measures are also missing for respondents who miss the psychological or placebo intervention.
+These measures are also missing for respondents who miss the workshop.
 This means that there is perfect compliance in the sample for whom we collect data after intervention, but partial compliance in the endlined sample.
 This complicates interpretation of magnitudes of the intention-to-treat effects that we report.
-For readers interested in dynamics despite these caveats, we note that all three interventions have positive, significant effects on the self-beliefs index of similar magnitude, in the sample of women who attend the psychological or placebo intervention.
-Effects are 0.17 standard deviations (SD) for cash, 0.24 SD for the psychological intervention and 0.35 SD for the combined intervention, with no significant differences between groups.
+For readers interested in dynamics despite these caveats, we note that all three interventions have positive, significant effects on the self-beliefs index of similar magnitude, in the sample of women who attend either workshop.
+Effects are 0.17 standard deviations (SD) for cash, 0.24 SD for the Asp&Plan workshop and 0.35 SD for the combined intervention, with no significant differences between groups.